How to Become a Speech Therapist in Colorado

 • GRE scores

-Online programs are an ideal option for students seeking an SLP master’s degree.
-These programs consist of traditional coursework such as problem modules, tests and quizzes online, coupled with clinical practicum hours that would be completed in clinics or hospitals nearby.
+Online programs are an ideal option for students seeking an SLP master’s degree from far-flung Colorado outposts.
+These programs consist of traditional coursework such as problem modules, tests and quizzes online, coupled with clinical practicum hours that are completed in clinics or hospitals nearby.

-In addition to the accredited online programs that are now widely available, the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) also accredits two SLP graduate programs in Colorado.
+In addition to the accredited online programs that are now widely available, the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) also accredits three SLP graduate programs in Colorado.

 The graduate program coursework will cover linguistics, psychology, physiology, and physical science.